![]() |

 imagination of it’s creators, it burst onto Japanese screens in the late 1980s

-and soon took the world by storm with its absurdity, physical comedy and sheer
+and soon took the world by storm with it's absurdity, physical comedy and sheer

 unpredictability.
 The show aired merely from the years 1986 to 1990 yet it’s